Melodrama: 19th century: operetta, incidental music, and salon entertainment

 In Paris, the 19th century saw a flourishing of melodrama in the many theatres that were located on the popular Boulevard du Crime, especially in the Gaîté.
 All this came to an end, however, when most of these theatres were demolished during the rebuilding of Paris by Baron Haussmann in 1862.

 By the end of the 19th century, the term melodrama had nearly exclusively narrowed down to a specific genre of salon entertainment: more or less rhythmically spoken words (often poetry) – not sung, sometimes more or less enacted, at least with some dramatic structure or plot – synchronized to the accompaniment of music (usually piano).
-It was looked down on as a genre for authors and composers of lesser stature (probably also why virtually no realizations of the genre are still remembered).
-Probably also the time when the connotation of cheap overacting first became associated with the term.
+It was looked down on as a genre for authors and composers of lesser stature (probably also why virtually no realizations of the genre are still remembered) - though there are examples by Robert Schumann (Ballads for Declaration, 1850s) and Richard Strauss for narrator and piano (Enoch Arden (1897).
+The English composer Stanley Hawley made many such settings, some of which were performed at the first season of the Henry Wood Proms in London.
+It was probably also at this time when the connotation of cheap overacting first became associated with the term.
 As a cross-over genre-mixing narration and chamber music, it was eclipsed nearly overnight by a single composition: Schoenberg's Pierrot Lunaire (1912), where Sprechgesang was used instead of rhythmically spoken words, and which took a freer and more imaginative course regarding the plot prerogative.

-Opera

-The great majority of operas are melodramas.
-The emotional tensions are both communicated and amplified by the appropriate music.
-The majority of plots involve characters overcoming or succumbing to larger than life events of war, betrayal, monumental love, murder, revenge, filial discord, or similar grandiose occurrences.
-Most characters are simplistically drawn with clear distinctions between virtuous and evil ones, and character development and subtlety of situations is sacrificed.
-Events are arranged to fit the character's traits best to demonstrate their emotional effects on the character and others.